dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 According to [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence), more than **85%** of machine learning (ML) models never made it into production.
 This trend is expected to continue further this year in 2022.

-In other words, despite all the promises and hype around ML, most models fails to deliver in a production environment.
+In other words, despite all the promises and hype around ML, most models fail to deliver in a production environment.
 According to Barr Moses, CEO, Monte Carlo, [deployment](https://towardsdatascience.com/why-production-machine-learning-fails-and-how-to-fix-it-b59616184604) is one of the critical points where many models fail.

-So what exactly is deployment of ML model?
+So what exactly is the deployment of ML model?
 Simply put, deployment is making a model's capability or insight available to other users or systems - [Luigi Patruno](https://mlinproduction.com/what-does-it-mean-to-deploy-a-machine-learning-model-deployment-series-01/).

+{{< notice tip >}}
-**Only when a model is deployed can they add value to businesses or organizations.**
+Only when a model is deployed can it add value to businesses or organizations.
+{{< /notice >}}

 In this post, I will outline the basic ideas to deploy ML models onto lightweight mobile devices **easily, quickly, for free**.
 By the end of this post, you will learn about: